People

 yuchenhuang@college.harvard.edu

-Yuchen is a sophomore at Harvard College studying Molecular and Cellular Biology and Psychology.
+Yuchen is a junior at Harvard College studying Molecular and Cellular Biology and Psychology.
 In the lab, she focuses on studying the effects of redox stress on the metabolism of cancer cells.
 In her free time, she likes to read, take walks, and dance.

 Zander Chearavanont